By: Ma. Alexandra Miguela A. Reloj

 They tend to put out new leaves monthly.
 It is important to note, however, that if the new leaves do not form any kind of fenestration after the plant has already matured, there can be underlying issues at play.
 This may mean that your plant is lacking in light, water or nutrients so be sure to check that your Monstera is getting the attention it needs.

 To add, you must wipe out dust and dirt from your Monstera’s leaves.
+We often spray with Leafy Glow leaf cleaner.
 This is important as the dust can keep the plant from photosynthesizing the way It’s supposed to.
 Be sure to wipe it off periodically with a damp soft cloth and wipe gently.

 Toxicity to Pets